genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Spliced Mapping with Tophat2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Action**: to map raw reads with transcriptomic data like RNA-seq to a reference genome, taking or not taking into account splice junctions.
+**Action**: to map raw reads with transcriptomic data like RNA-Seq to a reference genome, taking or not taking into account splice junctions.